 Duplicated content

-Another issue that you may run into is having multiple instances of duplicated or reused content.
+Another issue you may run into is multiple instances of duplicated or reused content.
 There’s a chance you have content that’s too similar or is reusing information from other pages.
-If you have content that’s marked as a duplicate, then it’s most likely going to end up in crawled currently not indexed.
+If you have content marked as a duplicate, it will most likely end up in crawled currently not indexed.

 Solution

-The way to fix this is to determine which pages are being considered duplicated and deleting whichever one is preventing that page from being indexed the way you can check for this is to either go and Google search console and look up the query that that article is targeting and see if any other pages on the website rank for it or you could use site operators that allow you to search across the whole website and find information that might be considered similar
+The way to fix this is to determine which pages are being considered duplicated and delete whichever prevents that page from being indexed.
+The way you can check for this is to either go to Google search console and look up the query that that article is targeting and see if any other pages on the website rank for it, or you could use site operators that allow you to search across the whole website and find information that might be considered similar.

 Search Intent